 Dissertations (Geo3099): dissertation mentor.

-The Nature of Explanation and Enquiry (HSS8007): module leader, lecturer and seminar leader to all postgrads in the faculty.
+The Nature of Explanation and Enquiry (HSS8007): module leader, lecturer and seminar leader.
+This is a faculty module taken by all humanities, arts and social science PhD students.

-In addition I am Senior Tutor for Geography, overseeing the pastoral care and wellbeing of all geography students.
-I also convene and run the geography staff-student committee
+In addition, from 2008-2015 I was Senior Tutor for Geography, overseeing the pastoral care and wellbeing of all geography students.
+I currently convene and run the Geography Staff-Student Committee